CiscoDevNet/pathman-sr/README.md

 ## Run Pathman SR

-Once your system meets the prerequisites requirements above, you're ready to spin up a web-server for Pathman SR. This gives you the way to interact with
+Once your system meets the prerequisites requirements above, you're ready to spin up a web-server for Pathman SR. This gives you the way of interaction between the app's modules.

 To start the server, type the following command to CLI and run it (caution: your need to run it in context of the app's root folder):